biggstd/ChemMD/README.md

 **To do:**

 + [ ] Complete `ChemMD` repository setup.
+    + [ ] Apply new structure to Bokeh applications.
++ [ ] Complete query group setup.
+    *These should be Drupal content types that the user selects.*
 + [ ] Complete tests setup for `ChemMD`.
 + [ ] Travis CI integration.
 + [ ] DockerHub integration.